 Mo Li Xiang Oolong Tea - Sedona Arizona's Full-Leaf Tea Store

 Package size is 1 ounce of full leaf tea, which yields approximately 12 to 13 first cups.
-Tin size is 2 ounces which yields about 25 first cups.
-The quarter ounce tasting sample is available for about 3 cups.
+2 ounce package yields about 25 first cups.

 BREWING: 1.5 teaspoon (about 4g) for every 8 oz (240ml) of 195°F (90°C) fresh water.
 Steep for 2 minutes or slightly longer to desired taste.
 Four or more infusions are possible by increasing steep time 30 seconds to one minute each time.